rkumar/rbcurse/README.markdown

 ## News

+*  2011-11-17 - I have spun off all the code into core, extras and experimental.
+       Oh, wait, i've done all this in the 1.5.0 branch, did not think of first merging with master, since if things went wrong, master would be fine.

+       I guess now its time to merge with master.

 *  2011-11-16 - I am now working on 1.5.0, so please check that branch for latest work.
 I am separating the gem into core, extras and experimental.
 I am also moving to ruby 1.9.3.